(844) 573-6862 Appointment

 Are you contemplating the Himplant procedure but uncertain about your eligibility?
 If you're over 21 and seeking penile enhancement, the Himplant procedure might be a viable option.
 For individuals dealing with retractile penises, buried penises, or experiencing mild or moderate penile curvature, Himplant could offer a suitable solution.

 We are committed to ensuring that you possess all the necessary information to determine whether Himplant's penile enhancement procedure aligns with your unique circumstances.
-Schedule a consultation today and explore how Himplant by Penuma can empower you to lead a life filled with confidence.
+Schedule a consultation today and explore how Himplant, the successor to the Penuma implant, can empower you to lead a life filled with confidence.